CoroWare CEO Discusses Revitalized Business Strategy in Audio Interview with SmallCapVoice.com

 Founded in 2000, CoroWare is venturing into the vast resource reclamation space, backed by a team of tenured scientists in the UK.
 The Company is focused on implementing technology that converts organic waste materials into higher-value products like carbon nanotubes and hydrogen for a wide range of industries, including automotive, aviation, medical and construction.

-Speaking with SCV's Stuart Smith, Spencer, who is also CEO of complementary waste management company Deep Green Inc. (OTCQB:DGWR), provides a timeline of the Company's history, right up to its recent agreement with YA Global Investments to settle a long-standing debenture undertaken by previous management.
+Speaking with SCV's Stuart Smith, Spencer provides a timeline of the Company's history, right up to its recent agreement with YA Global Investments to settle a long-standing debenture undertaken by previous management.

 "It's really been about 13 years in the making, in many respects," he says, explaining the benefits of such a transaction.
 "The great news for investors is: that's it.
 This isn't a long-term debenture they have to contend with anymore."